 Dozza is a small middle age village near Imola.
-It's still not known among tourists, even if it's just 35min far from Bologna, and you need a car to go there (no train or bus).
-Why is Dozza an hidden treasure?
-Well, in a few km you have a permanent street art museum to visit day and night, a well preserved castle that hosts the local wine promotion board headquarter in its basement.
+It's still not known among tourists, even if it's just 35min far from Bologna, and you need a car to go there.
+Why is Dozza a hidden treasure?
+Well, in a few km you have a permanent street art museum to visit day and night, a well-preserved castle that also hosts the local wine promotion board headquarter in its basement.

 Not enough?
 Ok, food is great too.
 Come in to read more.

-Via XX Settembre, the central street of Dozza full of street art and paitings
+Via XX Settembre, the central street of Dozza full of street art and paintings

-You arrive in Dozza passing next to farmhouses, peach orchards and Albana's vineyards, a landscape that reminds of Tuscany countryside, even if it's just a few minutes from Via Emilia, the roman street that links Bologna to Rimini.
 Leave the car just behind the middle age gate and walk into this out of time village.
-After a few steps you start to recognize the perfect balance between new and old.
+After a few steps, you start to recognize the perfect balance between new and old.

-In a typical Medieval village art becomes urban landscape and decorates walls, streets and squares, flooding light and colour in every corner.
+In a typical Medieval village, art becomes an urban landscape and decorates walls, streets and squares, flooding light and colours in every corner.

 Art near a window, typical in Dozza